keerthana-bb/Student-CreditCard-APIs/README.md

 # Student API Collection

-This repository contains a collection of APIs related to student information management.
-It provides endpoints for accessing and managing student credit cards, bank accounts, credit card types, and other related resources.
+This repository contains a collection of APIs related to student product.
+It provides endpoints for accessing and managing student credit cards, bank accounts, credit card types, and other credit card related resources.

 ## API Endpoints